 Having devoted nearly 25 years of my career to family law matters, I understand how litigation and trial can place children in a legal and emotional tug of war.
-At the law office of Steven J. Gaba, I advise clients to pursue creative resolutions to their complex divorce issues through the collaborative law process.
+At the law office of Steven J. Gaba in Rockville, Maryland, I advise clients to pursue creative resolutions to their complex divorce issues through the collaborative law process.
 Collaborative law requires both parties to sign a contract stating they will not litigate their divorce.
 This process helps parties focus on finding solutions.

-As a member of the International Association of Collaborative Professionals, I possess a sophisticated understanding of Maryland's recently revised collaborative law process.
-With proper guidance, alternative dispute resolutions can provide you with more control over the outcome of your divorce without the expense and stress of litigation.
+As a member of the International Association of Collaborative Professionals, I have a sophisticated understanding of Maryland’s collaborative law process.
+With proper guidance, alternative dispute resolutions can provide you with better control over the outcome of your divorce without the expense and stress of litigation.

 Typically, collaborative law focuses on providing solutions in the best interests of the children.
 The collaborative process involves in-depth evaluations by allied professionals to help both parties make informed decisions.
 It also gives parents access to specialists without their attorneys needing to be present.
 Expert evaluations can provide neutral input to help both parties determine flexible, well-structured solutions to their complex issues.

-My extensive legal career has provided me with valuable insights into divorce issues.
-While I pursue alternative dispute resolutions, such as collaborative law and mediation, I also understand that certain circumstances require litigation and trial.
-If I feel that taking your case to trial is in your best interest, I will fight to protect your rights.
+With a legal career that has provided valuable insight into divorce issues, I know how to pursue alternative dispute resolutions such as collaborative law and mediation.
+In addition, I understand that certain circumstances require litigation and trial.
+If I believe that taking your case to trial is in your best interest, I will fight to protect your rights.
 With decades of trial experience, I have the fortitude and resources to take your case to trial.

-Get in touch with me to further discuss how the collaborative process may be beneficial for you.
-You can reach me at 301-738-7770.
-I also accept email inquiries.
+When you are considering a collaborative divorce, I can guide you.
+Get in touch with me to discuss how the collaborative process may benefit you.
+Contact me at 301-738-7770.